Frequently Asked Questions

 Can I try outrigger first to see if I like it before paying for a full membership?

 Yes.
 Please join us for up to one month of free practice sessions.
-Email our New Paddler Contact, Brian Johnson, with any questions you may have before hand.
+Email our New Paddler Contact, Julie Carter, with any questions you may have before hand.
 Generally, we prefer paddlers coming out to give us a try in the fall, winter and spring before our race season begins.
 During the summer months, Wednesdays and Saturdays are generally crew training days.
-If you would like to come out during the summer please contact our New Paddler Contact (see email link above) so that we may suggest a night that will be beneficial for you.
+If you would like to come out during the summer please contact our New Paddler Contact so that we may suggest a night that will be beneficial for you.
 We also offer an Intermediate Developing Paddler Program (see below) during the summer months to give people the attention they deserve during our busy competitive months.

 Do you have a Developing Intermediate Paddlers Program?